APINetwork/personal-data-module/README.md

 		tokenStore.storeUserTokens(
 			'curtis', 'acct:twitter:90542269',
 			{
-		// engine-data-module doesn't provide any of the authentication flow, you'll
+		// personal-data-module doesn't provide any of the authentication flow, you'll
 		// need to provde that.  https://github.com/jaredhanson/passport is an excellent
 		// choice when it comes to authenticating with remote services.
 			  token: 'YouGetThisTokenWhenAUserAuthenticatesWithTwitter',